vechain/buy-me-coffee-example/README.md

 ### Functions Overview
 1. getSales() <br/>
 **Description**: Fetches all stored coffee sales.
-Returns: An array of CoffeeSale structs containing details of each sale.
-   - **Purpose**: Fetches all stored coffee sales.
    - **Functionality**:
      - **Returns**: An array of `CoffeeSale` structs, each containing details about a coffee purchase.
      - **Usage**: This function is called by the frontend to display the transaction history in the [TransactionHistory](cci:1://file:///Users/andreas.frank/work/buy-me-a-coffee/apps/frontend/src/components/txhistory.tsx:48:0-168:1) component.